GMLC-1-4-2/battery_interface/src/fleets/electric_vehicles_fleet/README.md

 Apart from the inherited methods of the `FleetInterface` class, there are other methods that are described here:

-1. `self.match_schdule(self, seed, SOC, V)`: This method match daily schedules of each sub fleet of electric vehicles.
+1. `self.match_schdule(self, seed, SOC, V)`: This method matches daily schedules of each sub fleet of electric vehicles.
     * Parameters:
       * `seed`: random seed.
       * `SOC`: array with the state of charge of all the sub fleets.